-Carbohydrates are interconvertible and may be converted to fatty acids to make lipids.
+Carbohydrates can be converted to fatty acids to produce lipids.
 Other elements may be added to synthesize organic compounds such as proteins.
-Carbohydrates, lipids, and proteins can all be used as sources of energy in respiration by both autotrophs and heterotrophs, recycling carbon dioxide so that it may again be used in photosynthesis.
+Both carbohydrates, proteins and lipids can be used as energy sources during respiration by both autotrophs and heterotrophs, recycling carbon dioxide so that it may again be used in photosynthesis.

 Also, read about Autotrophic Nutrition

 Heterotrophs are organisms which cannot prepare their own food and depend upon producers or green plants and other animals for their food.
 This mode of nutrition is known as the heterotrophic mode of nutrition.

 Heterotrophs rely on autotrophs to provide a continuous supply of new organic molecules.
 Heterotrophs are considered as consumers and in the food web and are placed at a secondary or tertiary level.

 All the non-green plants and animals, inclusive of human beings, are the best examples of heterotrophs.